← Back to Cost of Living

 How We Estimate Cost of Living

-The cost-of-living calculator on Living in Denver is designed to help people relocating to Colorado or moving within the Denver metro area understand how the biggest monthly expenses change depending on which community they choose.
-It's not a comprehensive budget tool — it focuses on the costs that actually vary from place to place.
+Our calculator helps people relocating to Colorado, or moving inside the Denver metro, see how the biggest monthly expenses shift between communities.
+It is not a comprehensive household budget — it focuses on the costs that actually vary from place to place.

 What this tool does

-The calculator estimates the major fixed monthly costs of living in a specific Denver metro community and lets you adjust two inputs — the price of the home you're considering and the size of your car payment — to see how those choices affect your total.
-The numbers it produces are intended as a realistic starting point for comparison, not a personalized financial projection.
+The calculator estimates the major fixed monthly costs of living in a specific Denver metro community.
+Two sliders let you adjust home price and car payment to model your own situation.
+Results are a realistic starting point for comparison, not a personalized financial projection.

 What's included in each category